 Velon will bring cycling fans live power data at the Prudential RideLondon-Surrey Classic on Sunday, July 30.

-In the fourth and final part of Velon's data explainer series, we speak to Edward Theuns (Trek-Segafredo), Adam Hansen (Lotto-Soudal) and Dr Dan Dwyer, of Deakin University, Geelong, Australia, about how to interpret a cyclist's heart rate.
+As part of our data explainer series, we speak to Edward Theuns (Trek-Segafredo), Adam Hansen (Lotto Soudal) and Dr Dan Dwyer, of Deakin University, Geelong, Australia, about how to interpret a cyclist's heart rate.

 Data explainer: Heart Rate

 On the other hand heart rate – while offering a significant clue to a rider’s performance and condition, and the amount of effort being put in – is one of the more subjective values, and can be influenced by many external factors.

 What is not in doubt is that super-fit professional cyclists will have very low resting heart rates, due to their high level of physical conditioning - while their maximum heart rates, when they are racing, may well go much higher than normal, untrained people.